Skip to content

 Regional planning considers economic, social and environmental factors and integrates land use and infrastructure planning for each of our unique regions across Queensland.

-This collaborative and coordinated approach allows the economic and social outcomes from a range of regional planning programs to be maximised for optimal outcomes for regional communities.
+This collaborative and coordinated approach allows the economic and social outcomes from a range of regional planning programs to be maximised for optimal outcomes for communities.

 Regional plans

 Statutory regional plans are long-term strategic documents that guide land use planning for state and local governments through contemporary policy frameworks.
 They spatially represent how our regions will grow and respond to change over time.
+The Queensland Government has committed to developing new regional plans which cover every corner of the state, in conjunction with infrastructure plans to protect the lifestyle of our communities and appropriately plan for growth.

 Current regional plans